 Candidate SWH under this category includes forested and swamp ecosites similar to the MNRF methodology discussed under Section 4.6.
-Habitat criteria includes mature deciduous or mixed forest stands exceeding 10 ha with suitable trees containing cavities.
-The eastern valley corridor is under the 10 ha threshold (approximately 6 ha) whereas the western woodland block exceeds 10 ha and is potential SWH.
+Habitat criteria includes mature deciduous or mixed forest stands with high densities (>10/ha) of suitable trees containing cavities (>25cm dbh).
+The eastern valley corridor and western woodland block are outside the area of proposed development and were not surveyed for snags, and both are potential SWH.